gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 ### Values Table

  - Summary, Printing, Armed, and Alarm show the current state of Filament Watch.
- - GCODE Forecast, Commanded, and Measured length show the current value - same as what's shown on the graph. the value in  parentheses is the instantaneous extrusion rate in mm per second.
-This is useful when di
+ - GCODE Forecast, Commanded, and Measured length show the current value - same as what's shown on the graph. the value in  parentheses is the instantaneous *extrusion rate* calculated over the last second.
+This can be useful when diagnosing under extrusion issues.
+ - Allowed Deviation is the current

 ### Log
 The section at the bottom shows the last 10 Filament Watch log lines, including drift corrections.
 See [](#Tuning) below.